ay-lab/FitHiChIP/README.md

 		2) Sample.Peaks.gz: Reference peak information

-			Unzip the peak file, by applying the following command:
+			Unzip the peak file by applying the following command:

 				gunzip Sample.Peaks.gz

-		3) MboI_hg19_RE_Fragments.bed.gz: Restriction fragments generated using MboI restriction enzyme on the reference genome 'hg19'
+		3) MboI_hg19_RE_Fragments.bed.gz: Restriction fragments generated using MboI enzyme on the reference genome 'hg19'

-			Extract the contents of this peak file, by applying the command:
+			Extract the contents of this file by applying the command:

 				gunzip MboI_hg19_RE_Fragments.bed.gz

-**** Note: For test data involving different reference genome and restriction fragments, user needs to first download or arrange for such reference genome, restriction fragment, and reference peak information (example commands are mentioned below).
+**** Note: For test data involving different reference genome and restriction fragments, the user needs to first download or generate files for such reference genome, restriction fragment, and reference peak information (example commands are provided below).

 **** Subsequently, location (absolute path) of these files needs to be mentioned in the configuration file (as described below).